 I have given some thought to the seminary process and how it might change me, and how those changes affect my primary relationships . . . but now I’m wondering about the ministerial role itself.
 Is it a hat you wear?
 Or is it something essential to the core of your being?

 All this reminds me of the writer Andrew Corsello, who makes it a point to tell his wife, Dana, who is an Episcopal priest, “Girl, you put the ‘ho’ in ‘holy’.”
 Over several essays, Corsello writes about his own take on the holiness juxtaposition that Craig now finds so hilarious . . .
 Corsello himself has at times found it smothering–a threat to his own self image, to his marriage.
 (This essay provides Corsello’s overview of the situation.
-A longer piece, “The Angel and the Skank” ran in Wondertime magazine, now defunct, a few years ago.
+The quote above is taken from a longer piece, “The Angel and the Skank,” which ran in Wondertime magazine years ago.
 That essay is much more about parenthood, and how it might allow us to rise, miraculously, to more than is expected of us, but is a worthwhile read–simultaneously gritty and gorgeous.
 Wondertime’s interests are now held by Disney, which has CleanFlixed the original quote, but you’ll remember it.)

 I’m sure this is one of those things without a clear answer . . . but for those partnered folks in ministry, or who are in the process of entering ministry: has adding a religious identity to your spousal one been weird?
 Is it hard to balance, and does it fundamentally alter to the texture of your marriage?
 Or are you simply yourself, but moreso?